Shengavit District: Culture

-Shengavit has many public libraries including the Library №16 (1945), Library №32 (1946), Library №17 named after Shushanik Kurghinyan (1948), and Library №18 for children (1980).
-The Shengavit №5 House of culture is operating in Noragavit since 1948.
+Shengavit has many public libraries including the Library No.16 (1945), Library No.32 (1946), Library No.17 named after Shushanik Kurghinyan (1948), and Library No.18 for children (1980).
+The Shengavit No.5 House of culture is operating in Noragavit since 1948.

-Armen Tigranyan Music School (1949) and Stepan Jrbashyan Music School №8 (1965) are also located in Shengavit.
+Armen Tigranyan Music School (1949) and Stepan Jrbashyan Music School No.8 (1965) are also located in Shengavit.

 In 1992, the Metro Theatre of the National Center of Aesthetics was opened in the district.

 Many cultural heritage monuments are located in the district, including: